 Price: $63+ per Person

-Dress Code: Business Casual +
+Dress Code: Business Casual+

 Reservations: Highly Recommended

-Tipping: Tipping is not permitted inside Grand Hotel
+Tipping: No tipping inside Grand Hotel

 Special Diets: Pescatarian, Vegetarian,

-Gluten Free (not GF dedicated)
+Gluten-Free (not GF dedicated)

 Making a Reservation for Afternoon Tea at Grand Hotel